wayinone/esp32-firebase-utils/README.md

 * The firestore part of code was simplified from [kaizoku-oh/firestore](https://github.com/kaizoku-oh).

+## About GCP's Refresh Token

+* A refresh token can be generated with a service account.
+The usage of it is that it allows devices write to Google's service like Firestore without user to log in (the log in token only valid for 1 hour).
+* A single service account (with sufficient roles attached) can generate a private key, and generate multiple refreshed accounts, each with a special JWT subject (`uid`), that can be used in Authentication.
+  * E.g. in Firestore Rules, you can use `request.auth.uid` keyword to ensure the JWT subject is allowed in the service.

 ## License

 *esp32-firebase-utils* is MIT licensed.
 As such, it can be included in any project, commercial or not, as long as you retain original copyright.
 Please make sure to read the license file.